-We should not be exposed to unsafe and carcinogenic chemicals in our food.
-Our team is here to stop the use of dangerous pesticides that threaten our health and the health of our planet.
-If we work together, we can stop the next generation of dangerous GMO crops!
+— CFS is preventing the mass approval of pesticide-promoting GMO crops and foods!
+Every day we're in Court fighting some of our earth's biggest polluters: Monsanto-Bayer, Dow Chemical, Dupont, and the federal agencies that give these polluters a green light.
+The pesticides we are legally challenging disproportionately harm the health of farmworkers and family farmers, and the long-term health of our environment.
+Children and families should not be exposed to unsafe and carcinogenic chemicals in our food.
+Our legal team is here to stop the use of dangerous pesticides that threaten our health and the health of our planet.
+Working together, we can stop the next generation of dangerous GMO crops!

+1. The CFS legal team is on the frontlines of stopping GE salmon from making its way to store shelves.
+We have an active lawsuit right now against the largest GE salmon company—but it doesn't stop there!
+Salmon was first, but at least 35 other genetically modified animal species are currently being developed.
 If we don't win, it's just the start of a domino effect that could be the end of our natural, wild fisheries.
-That's why we're challenging every aspect of the FDA's approval, including their failure to evaluate the environmental impacts of GMO fish.
+That's why we're challenging every aspect of the FDA approval, including their failure to evaluate the environmental impacts of GMO fish.

-3. CFS is saving the bees!
+2. CFS is saving the bees!
 Our legal team scored a groundbreaking legal victory when a federal court concluded that the EPA approval of dozens neonicotinoid pesticides was illegal.
-As a result of our lawsuit, a dozen of these bee-killing pesticides will be taken off the market this year!
+As a result of our lawsuit, a dozen of these bee-killing pesticides were taken off the market in 2019!
 EPA has also agreed to assess neonic impacts on other endangered pollinators and species by specific deadlines.
 Both of these announcements are the first time in U.S. history such steps have been required for addressing the impacts of neonic pesticides on pollinators.
 To complement this legal work, CFS created the Wild Bee ID website and phone app to help you identify bees in your own backyard and cultivate your own bee-friendly garden.

 CFS is stopping atrocities committed by factory farms:

-7. CFS and allies barred the state of Iowa from enforcing a controversial new "ag-gag" law which would have criminalized investigations at factory farms, slaughterhouses, and puppy mills!
+6. CFS and allies recently barred Iowa, North Carolina, and Kansas from enforcing controversial new "ag-gag" laws which would have criminalized investigations at factory farms, slaughterhouses, and puppy mills!
 The state is prevented from enforcing its new ag-gag law while the lawsuit proceeds.
 CFS has historically defeated numerous laws designed to squash investigations at factory farms—these are victories for all those who support humane treatment of farm animals and safe food!